EdDataScienceEES/tutorial-emmmahouse/index.md

 <iframe "figures/interactive_table.html" ="https://github.com/EdDataScienceEES/tutorial-emmmahouse/blob/master/figures/interactive_table.html" width = "800" height = "600"></iframe>

-But we can do more adjusting to this table to make it even better ....
+But we can do more adjusting to this table to make it more professional and accessible for a wider range of audiences.
+Maybe we want more options to search data within the table, or to add colour certain values to observe patterns more easily.

 ```
-## Nice work!
-We now have a simple table, interactive with a search bar and 10 rows per page - pretty cool !!
-## But I want to make this look even more attractive and change the names of the columns, what more can I do...
+## Developing the data table even further ...

 datatable(puffin_data,                                                      # The dataset for the table
           filter = "top",                                                   # Adds a search bar at the top of each column